 If a downstairs bedroom & bathroom feature on the ground floor, then include that in the downstairs image-flow before following on with a staircase hallway shot then leading the viewer to the upper floor.

-Having a floor plan within your listing is pretty important too and is very useful for the viewer to tie your gallery flow together with the floor-plan in order to pre-visualise your thoughtful, artful, journey through your home.
+Having a floor plan within your listing is important too and is very useful for the viewer to tie your gallery flow together with the plan in order to pre-visualise the thoughtful, artful, journey through your home.

 Colour & shapes